Preshawz/Capstone-Project--KMS/README.md

  ORDER BY SALES DESC
 ```
  - ADVICE, THE REVENUE OF THE BOTTOM 10 CUSTOMERS CAN BE INCREASED IF PRODUCT CATEGORY CAN
- BE FOCUSED ON TECHNOLOGY AND FURNITURE DESPITE THIER REGION AND SEGMENT
+ BE FOCUSED ON TECHNOLOGY AND FURNITURE IRRESPECTIVE OF THE REGION AND SEGMENT

 7 ------TOP SHIPPING COST WITH WHAT SHIPPING MODE-----
  ``` sql